-- 2.7.1 Each Medical Staff Member in the Active category has the right to a meeting with the MEC on matters relevant to the responsibilities of the MEC that may affect patient care or safety.
-In the event such Medical Staff Member is unable to resolve a matter of concern after working with his/her Department Chair or other appropriate Medical Staff leader(s), that Medical Staff Member may, upon written notice to the Chief/President of the Medical Staff two (2) weeks in advance of a regular meeting, meet with the MEC to discuss the issue. - 2.7.2 Each Medical Staff Member in the Active category has the right to initiate a recall election of a Medical Staff officer by following the procedure outlined in Part I Section 4.7 of these Bylaws, regarding removal and resignation from office. - 2.7.3 Each Medical Staff Member in the Active category may initiate a call for a general Medical Staff meeting to discuss a matter relevant to the Medical Staff by presenting a petition signed by twenty percent (20%) of the Members of the Active category.
-Upon presentation of such a petition, the MEC shall schedule a general Medical_Staff meeting for the specific purposes addressed by the petitioners.
-No business other than that detailed in the petition may be transacted. - 2.7.4 Each Medical Staff Member in the Active category may challenge any rule, regulation, or policy established by the MEC except those policies required by Trinity Health System, law, or regulatory standard.
-If an eligible rule, regulation, or policy is thought to be inappropriate, any Medical Staff Member may submit a petition signed by twenty percent (20%) of the Members of the Active category.
-Upon presentation of such a petition, the adoption procedure outlined in Part I Section 9.3 will be followed. - 2.7.5 Each Medical Staff Member in the Active category may call for a department meeting by presenting a petition signed by twenty percent (20%) of the members of the Department.
-Upon presentation of such a petition the Department Chair will schedule a Department meeting. - 2.7.6 The above sections 2.7.1 to 2.7.5 do not pertain to issues involving individual peer review, formal investigations of professional performance or conduct, denial of requests for appointment, reappointment or clinical privileges, or any other matter relating to individual membership or privileges.
-Part II of these Bylaws (Investigations, Corrective Action, Hearing and Appeal Plan) provides recourse in these matters. - 2.7.7 Any Practitioner eligible for Medical Staff appointment has a right to a hearing/appeal pursuant to the conditions and procedures as described in Part II of these Bylaws.
+2.7.1 Each staff member in the Active category has the right to a meeting with the MEC on matters relevant to the responsibilities of the MEC that may affect patient care or safety.
+In the event such practitioner is unable to resolve a matter of concern after working with their Department Chair or other appropriate Medical Staff leader(s), that practitioner may, upon written notice to the President of the Medical Staff two (2) weeks in advance of a regular meeting, meet with the MEC to discuss the issue.

+- 2.7.2 Each staff member in the Active category has the right to initiate a recall election of a Medical Staff officer by following the procedure outlined in Part I Section 4.7 of these bylaws, regarding removal and resignation from office. - 2.7.3 Each staff member in the Active category may initiate a call for a general staff meeting to discuss a matter relevant to the Medical Staff by presenting a petition signed by ten percent (10%) of the members of the Active category.
+Upon presentation of such a petition, the MEC shall schedule a general staff meeting for the specific purposes addressed by the petitioners.
+No business other than that detailed in the petition may be transacted. - 2.7.4 Each staff member in the Active category may challenge any rule, regulation, or policy established by the MEC exempting those policies mandated by Trinity Health of the Mid-Atlantic Region, law, or regulatory standard.
+In the event that a rule, regulation, or policy is thought to be inappropriate, any Medical Staff member may submit a petition signed by ten percent (10%) of the members of the Active category.
+Upon presentation of such a petition, the adoption procedure outlined in Part I Section 9.3 will be followed. - 2.7.5 Each staff member in the Active category may call for a Department meeting by presenting a petition signed by ten percent (10%) of the members of the Department, but in no case less than two (2).
+Upon presentation of such a petition the Department Chair will schedule a Department meeting. - 2.7.6 The above sections 2.7.1 to 2.7.5 do not pertain to issues involving individual peer review, formal investigations of professional performance or conduct, denial of requests for appointment or clinical privileges, or any other matter relating to individual membership or privileges.
+Part II of these bylaws (Investigations, Corrective Action, Hearing and Appeal Plan) provides recourse in these matters. - 2.7.7 Any practitioner eligible for Medical Staff appointment has a right to a hearing/appeal pursuant to the conditions and procedures described in the Medical Staff's hearing and appeal plan (Part II of these bylaws).

-2.8 Medical Staff Dues
+2.8 Staff Dues

-Annual Medical Staff dues, if any, shall be determined by the MEC.
-Failure of a Medical Staff member to pay dues shall be considered a voluntary resignation from the Medical Staff.
+Annual dues, if any, shall be determined by the MEC.
+Failure of a practitioner to pay dues shall be considered a voluntary resignation from the Medical Staff.